chunquedong/microhttp/README.md

-# httpsuite
+# MicroHttp
-Cross-platform C++ library for creating an embedded HTTP server/client.
+The libmicrohttpd and curl C++ wrapper for creating an embedded HTTP server/client.

-Base on libmicrohttpd and curl.

 # Server Example
 ```